persteenolsen/angular-14-example-gh-pages/README.md

 - CORS Policy with Credentials set to true
 - Azure Data Studio for DB Managemet
 - VS Code as developement tool
+- MVC architectural / design pattern which separates the App into logical components

 # Installing